alexei-kouprianov/COVID.2019.ru/README.md

 As for now, the procedure of data extraction works as follows:

+Go to the COVID.2019.ru/scripts/ folder and run from the command line:

+    perl stopcoronavirus.extractor.20200429.pl
+    Rscript covid.2019.converter.r
+    perl covid.2019.disaggregator.pl
+    Rscript covid.2019.ru.main.r

+An outdated procedure (for scripts published before 2020-06-04):

 * Run `scripts/stopcoronavirus.extractor.20200429.pl` (results in `downloads/stopcoronavirus.storage.cumulative.20200429.txt`, `downloads/stopcoronavirus.storage.moment.20200429.json` and `downloads/stopcoronavirus.timestamp.moment.20200429.txt`
 * Run `covid.2019.converter.r` (results in `downloads/increment.txt` and `downloads/increment.0.txt`)
-* Pick `downloads/increment.txt` and feed it into an electronic table (to ajust for the English language region codes).
+* Pick `downloads/increment.txt` and feed it into an electronic table (to adjust for the English language region codes).
 * Copy the resulting table to `data/momentary.txt`
 * Run `scripts/covid.2019.disaggregator.pl` (results in `data/momentary.da.txt`).